CSJ7701/Mail-Database-Project/README.md

 In the future, the system should also allow users to edit cadet data, but this feature has not been implemented yet.

 ## Reports
-This screen, when implemented, will allow the user to generate graphical reports in order to visualize the data outlined by the system.
+This screen allows the user to generate graphical reports in order to visualize the data outlined by the system.

 ## Settings
-This screen, when implemented, will allow the user to alter various visual and functional settings within the application.
+This screen allows the user to alter various visual and functional settings within the application.
-Certain settings will be restricted to user with administrative priviledges, such as exporting or uploading database files, or adding new users.
+Certain settings are restricted to user with administrative priviledges, such as exporting or uploading database files, or adding new users.

 ## Logout
 This button will return the current user to the login screen

 ## Login Screen
-Fully implemented and operational, but not shown in this demonstration.
+Allows users to log in.
-Should the user wish to see the login screen, simply uncomment line 14 in `main.py`, then comment lines 15 and 16 before saving and running the command `python main.py`.
+User must first be created before they can log in.